 Ground penetrating radar can be a part of your company’s commitment to safety.
 We have talked, previously, of the different ways that GPR can help determine the location of underground utilities or how it can image the concrete to determine where post tension cables are located.
 To date we have discussed them in terms of scheduling, budgeting, information, and risk.
 The concluding peace of mind that GPR can provide is that of the safety of those on your job site or in the community.

 In many cases ground penetrating radar can be used to locate live electrical conduit or other hazardous utility lines prior to cutting, digging, or construction.
 This information will ensure that potentially unsafe utilities or obstructions below the surface are known prior to engaging in the work.
 Further, ground penetrating radar can be used to perform concrete imaging services there by informing you where post tension cables and other structurally dangerous embedments may be.

 While there isn’t a technology, science, or procedure that can guarantee safety on a job site there are services that can be used to make the job safer.
 Consider ground penetrating radar the next time your project presents unknown issues or safety concerns.
 GPR may just be able to keep you on schedule, under budget while providing you valuable information that limits risk and keeps your project SAFE.

 GPRS Aids Local Law Enforcement Officials in the Search for Human Remains

-Ground penetrating radar is most commonly known for its utility locating ability or its capacity to find embedded objects in concrete.
+Ground penetrating radar is most commonly known for its private utility locating ability or its capacity to find embedded objects in concrete.
 We at Ground Penetrating Radar Systems tend to spend our days looking for water lines and electrical conduits, performing concrete imaging, locating post tension cables, and searching out other objects such as underground storage tanks.
 However, there are additional uses for ground penetrating radar that are not as widely discussed: The science behind GPR makes it a great tool for grave/cemetery mapping as well as forensic investigations.